gregosaurus/diplodo-seed.g8/README.md

 `sbt new gregosaurus/diplodo-seed`

 Using g8:

 `g8 gregosaurus/diplodo-seed`

-For more information about g8, please see [this]: http://www.foundweekends.org/giter8/
+For more information about g8, please see [this][http://www.foundweekends.org/giter8/]

 Template license
 ----------------